triposat/Marvin-Assistant/README.md

 - [Conclusion](#conc)

 ## Introduction:<a name="Intro"></a>
-This project can do any web-related activity effectively, such as sending emails, searching on YouTube and Google, locating places, telling a joke, sending alerts to your phone, battery-related notifications, and so on.
+This project helps you do many things on the internet.
+You can send emails, search on YouTube and Google, find places, enjoy jokes, get phone alerts, and more.

-When we run the code, it will display an appealing interface with several options and a next button.
-Following that, you will see a ***search box*** where you can input anything you want, such as google, wikipedia, and so on.
+When you start the project, it shows a nice screen with options and a next button.
+Then, you'll see a box where you can type what you want, like searching on Google or Wikipedia.

-If you enter spelling that does not exist, it will display an error message, and you will be unable to continue.
-It will display ***successful messages***, ***warning messages***, and ***pop-up messages*** for any information.
+If you type something wrong or that **doesn't exist**, it shows an error message, and you **can't continue**.
+It also shows messages when things work well, warnings, and important info in small windows.

 ## What can Assistant do?<a name="do"></a>
 - ### Wish you: <a name="wish"></a>
-  - It will wish you according to the time, using the ***datetime*** module.
+  - What can Assistant do?
+It can greet you based on the time using a special module called **"datetime".**

+Here's how it works:

+The code calculates the current hour using "datetime.datetime.now().hour".
+Then, it uses if-else loops to figure out the best greeting for that time.
+If the hour is between 5 AM and 12 PM, it says "Good Morning".
+If the hour is between 12 PM and 5 PM, it says "Good Afternoon".
+Otherwise, it says "Good Evening".

   - Using the below code, it will first calculate an hour.

     ```python